Message from the Board of Directors

 President, Board of Directors

-We would like to take this opportunity to thank our community of caregiver support parents, Elders Advisory Council, Visions and Voices Youth, and all our amazing staff who make up our Xyólheméylh work family for their tireless dedication, commitment and passion to do the very best in the roles they fulfil for our agency.
+We would like to take this opportunity to thank our community of caregiver support parents, Elders Advisory Council, Visions and Voices Youth, Board, and all our amazing staff who make up our Xyólheméylh work family for their tireless dedication, commitment and passion to do the very best in the roles they fulfil for our agency.
 Our Elders teach us that for us to live our passion of serving others it starts with feeding our mind, body and spirit with good thoughts, nourishment and love as we take care of ourselves.
 We would like to thank our Board of Directors and leadership for instilling their trust and belief in us to lead the agency in a good way.

 We recognize this has been a tough year for many.
 Despite the covid challenges what we have seen is people working with open hearts and open minds upholding our agency mission and values.
 It has been so inspiring to watch.
 We have moved forward with many initiatives in our agency strategic plan and look forward to this momentum continuing.